 Ellen Lupton is a curator of contemporary design at Cooper Hewitt, Smithsonian Design Museum in New York City and director of the Graphic Design MFA program at Maryland Institute College of Art (MICA) in Baltimore.
 She is also the author of Thinking with Type, which is widely used in graphic design.

-After recently browsing around on Skillshare, I discovered a few of her.
+After recently browsing around on Skillshare, I discovered a few of her courses.
 Many are free and only around 30 min long.
 Here’s a short list.
-I haven’t taken them all, but I hope to review sometime soon.
+I haven’t taken them all, but I hope to review them sometime soon.